PhD, CPsychol, CSci, FBPsS, FHEA

 While continuing to work on large, longitudinal studies of ageing, Alan is now developing a translational strand to his research at Heriot-Watt within The Ageing Lab.
 Based on his work identifying lifestyle factors that appear to protect cognitive abilities, he initiated his first intervention project, A Tablet for Healthy Ageing.
 The effect of engaging in a 10-week tablet computer training programme, which represented an entirely new and relatively demanding activity for participants, on cognitive abilities and mental wellbeing was assessed; outputs from the study are listed here.

-Alan's latest research project was initiated in July 2016.
+Alan's latest research project began in July 2016.
 The Intervention Factory is a three year study which will test a range of activities within existing community-based programmes as potential interventions to reduce cognitive ageing in old age.
+Find out more at the The Ageing Lab website.

 A full list of Alan's publications can be viewed here.

-Alan joined Heriot-Watt in 2013 as a Lecturer/Assistant Professor, and is now an Associate Professor in Psychology (School of Management and Languages).
+Alan joined Heriot-Watt in 2013 as a Lecturer/Assistant Professor, and is now an Associate Professor in Psychology (School of Social Sciences).

 Alan graduated with a BSc (Hons.) in Biological Sciences: Psychology from the University of Edinburgh in 2002, and completed his MSc by Research (Psychology) the following year.
 He completed his PhD in 2007 funded by a Royal Society of Edinburgh/Lloyds TSB Foundation for Scotland Studentship.
 On completing his PhD, he held postdoctoral positions within the Centre for Cognitive Ageing and Cognitive Epidemiology, and has been a guest professor at the Center for Healthy Aging, University of Copenhagen, since 2011.

 Alongside his research, Alan is involved in a number of public engagement activities, ranging from talks with older people’s groups to performances at the Edinburgh Fringe as part of Edinburgh Beltane’s Cabaret of Dangerous Ideas.
 His 2015 Edinburgh Festival Fringe show titled “The Great British Brain Off”, received 4 stars from the Edinburgh Spotlight, and the trailer (shown below) was viewed over 2000 times between the and .
-The Great British Brain Off has since been performed as part of the Talk Science @ Irvine Bay programme, hosted by the Royal Society of Edinburgh (you can access a report and video from the event), and will also feature in the British Science Festival 2016.
+The Great British Brain Off has since been performed as part of the Talk Science @ Irvine Bay programme, hosted by the Royal Society of Edinburgh (you can access a report and video from the event), and also featured in the British Science Festival 2016.
 In August 2014, Alan packed the Stand in the Square at the Fringe to put "Brain Training on Trial".
 In the videos below, you can view the trailer for the show and hear his summary.
 To read a blog he has written on the subject, please visit http://researchtheheadlines.org/2014/09/09/brain-training-on-trial.
+He is returning to the Fringe in 2017 with "What Keeps You Sharp?", and you can view the trailer below.

 Alan also Co-chairs the Young Academy of Scotland’s Research the Headlines blog.
 Using the blog, researchers discuss the way in which research is portrayed in the media (the good and the bad), to help the public understanding of research and the process that takes this from “lab to headline”.
 With funding from the British Academy, the group launched a competition to engage schoolchildren and undergraduate students with research and the media.
 Read more about the Rewrite the Headlines competition here.